Frequently Asked Questions

 Q: When is my pup ready to come home?

-A: Your pup's homecoming date is determined by our vet around week 8.
+A: Your pup will be ready to go home at 8 weeks (but homecoming date will be verified by our vet at the 6 week check up).
 Your pup will be checked by our vet, have first shots, be microchipped, have a weight check and be given a green light to go home.
 Pups begin their transition to solid food by week 5 and will be weaned from momma before being vet checked.
-After the vet check, we will contact you and establish a window for pick-ups.
+We ask that you sign up for a pick-up time when you receive the link via email for homecoming at week 3.
+If you will need to secure other transportation (flight nanny or ground transport) we ask that you let us know when reservation is made so that we can arrange necessary transportation.
 Within three working days of bringing home your pup, you will need to have your pup checked by your own vet.
 Please call in advance to have your appointment scheduled.

 Q: Is there anything my pup will need?